Table of Contents

 Is Lisbon safe for solo travel?

 Yes!
 Overall, Lisbon is super safe for solo travel.
 The main crime to be aware of is pickpockets, especially in the crowded summer months.
 Wear a secure cross-body bag and keep an eye on your valuables.

-Portugal is a progressive country with a positive safety rating for LGBTQ travellers.
+Portugal is a progressive country with positive ratings when it comes to safety for solo women travellers AND LGBTQ travellers.
 It’s also a diverse city with a longstanding African diaspora so travellers of colour are unlikely to face attention or discrimination.

-If you’re concerned about solo female travel in Lisbon, don’t be: Portugal has progressive attitudes to gender.
+If you’re concerned about solo female travel in Lisbon, don’t be: Portugal has progressive attitudes to women.
 I never experienced catcalling or harassment.

 Best season to visit Lisbon

 In my opinion, March-May (avoiding Easter) and September-November are the best times to visit with mild weather, moderate prices and fewer crowds.